dotnet/designs/accepted/2020/serializer/WriteableDomAndDynamic.md

 In the example, a JSON "NaN" string is deserialized into a `JsonValue` and when `GetValue<double>` is called, a `double` is returned, assuming the appropriate `JsonSerializerOptions` are configured for quoted numbers.
 When the node is serialized, it produces a JSON string (again, if configured).
 The consumer of the DOM is not necessarily aware that `double` values assigned to the node may be serialized to JSON as either a string or a JSON number, and after deserialization is not aware what the internal state is - it could be a `byte[]`, a `JsonElement` or a `string` depending on implementation and\or the JSON token (string or number).

 ## Primary API
-These types live in STJ.dll.
+All types live in STJ.dll.
 ```cs
 namespace System.Text.Json
 // Also consider existing S.T.J.Serialization namespace instead of S.T.J.